amjarmed/AnyType-custom-ui-style/README.md

 </p>

-# AnyType custom ui style

-Create a custom anytype ui style for Any type main page with css

 ---

 So AnyType is Build with [electronjs](https://www.electronjs.org/) which is a framework for  Building a cross-platform desktop apps with JavaScript, HTML, and CSS.